timiblossom/SimpleScheduler/README.md

       $ gradle build

+   To generate the protobuf files only, run:

+      $ gradle generateProto

    Also, you can open this project in an IDE such as IntelliJ or Eclipse and run unit test from there.